NIST is announcing the third round finalists of the NIST Post-Quantum Cryptography Standardization Process. More details are included in NISTIR 8309.

 For the eight alternate candidate algorithms being advanced into the third round, NIST notes that these algorithms may still potentially be standardized, although that most likely will not occur at the end of the third round.
 NIST expects to have a fourth round of evaluation for some of the candidates on this track.
 Several of these alternate candidates have worse performance than the finalists but might be selected for standardization based on a high confidence in their security.
 Other candidates have acceptable performance but require additional analysis or other work to inspire sufficient confidence in their security or security rationale.
 In addition, some alternates were selected based on NIST’s desire for a broader range of hardness assumptions in future post-quantum security standards, their suitability for targeted use cases, or their potential for further improvement.

 NIST would like to thank all of the submission teams for their efforts in this standardization process.
 It was not an easy decision to narrow down the submissions.
 A detailed description of the decision process and rationale for selection are available in NIST Internal Report (NISTIR) 8309, Status Report on the Second Round of the NIST Post-Quantum Cryptography Standardization Process.
 It is also available on the NIST post-quantum webpage, www.nist.gov/pqcrypto.
-Questions may be directed to email@example.com.
+Questions may be directed to pqc-comments [at] nist.gov.
 NIST hopes that the teams whose scheme were not selected to advance will continue to participate by evaluating and analyzing the remaining cryptosystems along with the cryptographic community at large.
 These combined efforts are crucial to the development of NIST’s future post-quantum public-key standards.

 For the algorithms moving on to the third round, NIST will allow the submission teams the option of providing updated specifications and implementations (i.e., “tweaks”).
 The deadline for these tweaks will be October 1, 2020.
 It would be helpful if submission teams provided NIST with a summary of their expected changes by August 10, 2020.
 If any submission team feels that they may not meet the deadlines, they are strongly encouraged to contact NIST to discuss.
 NIST will review the proposed modifications and publish the accepted submissions shortly afterwards.
 As a general guideline, NIST expects that any modifications to the seven finalists will be relatively minor while allowing more latitude to the eight alternate candidate algorithms.
 Note, however, that larger changes may signal that an algorithm is not mature enough for standardization at this time.
 More detailed information and guidance will be provided in another message.